Here are some examples of questions from a recent IELTS speaking interview in the UK.

 So I guess whether or not a drawing or painting is important would depend on various things such as who did it, what it depicts, who it was done for, when and where and things like that.

-Do you think people can learn to draw or paint easily?Like most things, if you’re interested or passionate about it, then yes you can probably learn to do it quite easily.
+Like most things, if you’re interested or passionate about it, then yes you can probably learn to do it quite easily.
 Some people seem to have a natural talent for things, but if you’re interested and learn the basic rudimentary concepts of drawing or painting and practice to improve your skills.
 Then I suppose almost anyone who is interested could develop a good level of skill and talent for it.

-Do you think art classes are a must at school?Not necessarily a ‘must’ but they should definitely be available for anyone who is interested in taking them.
+Not necessarily a ‘must’ but they should definitely be available for anyone who is interested in taking them.
 It’s quite normal for children to have some kind of art activities at school and through those learn whether or not you maybe have an interest or talent for that sort of thing, but I don’t think there’s any need to force people to do art classes by making them compulsory or obligatory if children really have no interest in it.

-Is it a core subject in schools in your country?It is in elementary schools, although there isn’t such an emphasis on it, but all children are introduced to different art activities through a range of classes so that they get an opportunity to learn about drawing and painting and other art such as sculpting and modeling and things like that.
+It is in elementary schools, although there isn’t such an emphasis on it, but all children are introduced to different art activities through a range of classes so that they get an opportunity to learn about drawing and painting and other art such as sculpting and modeling and things like that.
 But there isn’t as much importance given to it as math or language or science.

 Absolutely, if it allows a child to discover they have a talent, skill or even just an interest in art based activities.
 It could lead to a child following an arts oriented career later in life, so yes, it can be beneficial, sure, just like children being exposed to a range of other things when they are young because it’s important that they learn a little about everything so that they can make choices later in life based on at least some experience or knowledge of a subject.
 At least by trying something they can learn whether they like to or not – or are more interested in one particular subject than another, for example.

 Well, as far as advantages are concerned, it’s the easiest way of taking a photo for most people, it’s instant, it’s easy to carry a phone in your pocket and it’s just a case of point and shoot, so anyone can do it anywhere, anytime, without any technical knowledge.

 When it comes to disadvantages, I don’t really think there are any if we’re talking about just taking normal everyday photos – but obviously if you want a photo taken for professional purposes then the quality of a photo taken by a mobile phone probably won’t be sufficient and normally professional photographs are taken by professional photographers using professional photography equipment.
 They have a lot more technical knowledge and take into account aspects of lighting and composition much more than a normal person simply snapping a selfie or other photo would ever consider.